Organization & Administration

 A.S., Southern Union State Junior College B.S. and M. Ed., Auburn University

-Associate Dean of Institutional Research and Academic Advancement - Eddie Pigg
+Associate Dean of Enrollment and Retention - Chris Franklin

 Organizational Charts